Hassan220022/Cisco_final_project/bonus/test.md

 # Test Cases and Execution Traces

-Test Cases:
+## Test Cases

-1. TCP Connection:
-   - Run the TCP server and client on the same machine.
-   - Enter a string to reverse on the client.
-   - Verify that the reversed string is received and displayed correctly.
-   - Enter 'exit' to quit the client.
-   - Verify that the client and server terminate gracefully.

-2. TCP Connection with Remote Host:
+1. TCP Connection with Remote Host:
    - Run the TCP server on a remote host (or a different machine on the same network).
    - Run the TCP client and enter the remote host's IP address or hostname.
    - Enter a string to reverse on the client.